advaitb30/FinSearch-Credit-Score-Algorithm/README.md

 # FinSearch-Credit-Score-Algorithm
 Objective: We will be creating a model to predict a suitable Credit Score given various features of each borrower.

-**About Dataset
+About Dataset:
-**The dataset comprises information on 1000 customers, with 84 features derived from their financial transactions and current financial standing.
+The dataset comprises information on 1000 customers, with 84 features derived from their financial transactions and current financial standing.
 The primary objective is to leverage this dataset for credit risk estimation and predicting potential defaults.

 CUST_ID: Unique customer identifier
 Key Target Variables: